5 Ingredient FLUFFY Vegan Pancakes (ready in 5 minutes!)

-- Combine the dairy-free milk and apple cider vinegar, and let it sit for a minute while preparing the dry ingredients.
+- Make the buttermilk: Combine the dairy-free milk and apple cider vinegar, and let it sit for a minute while preparing the dry ingredients.
 This is the vegan buttermilk.

 - Heat a pancake griddle or pan with a little cooking oil (I like avocado oil or coconut oil).

-- Pour just under a 1/3 cup of pancake batter for each pancake and cook for 2-3 minutes on one side, then flip to cook for about 20-30 seconds on the other side, until golden brown.
+- Pour just under a 1/3 cup of pancake batter for each pancake and cook for 2-3 minutes on one side until bubbles form on the top, then flip to cook for about 20-30 seconds on the other side, until golden brown.

 - Remove from the griddle and repeat for the remaining batter.